Increasing the Energy-Efficiency of Wearables Using Low-Precision Posit Arithmetic with PHEE: Conclusions

 \section{Conclusions}

-Energy consumption is a critical metric in wearable biomedical devices, directly influencing their usability.
-This study has analyzed the impact of arithmetic representations on the algorithms executed on these devices.
+Energy consumption is a critical metric in wearable edge \ac{AI} biomedical devices, directly influencing their usability.
+This study has analyzed the impact of arithmetic representations on the \ac{ML}-based algorithms executed on these devices.
 Our results show that while formats like half-precision floats and bfloat16 lead to a significant accuracy drop, 16-bit posits can replace 32-bit IEEE 754 floating-point numbers in a cough detection application with minimal accuracy degradation.
 Extending this analysis to R peak detection in \acp{ECG}, we found that while floating-point representations require a minimum of 16 bits for satisfactory accuracy, posit arithmetic allows for reductions to 10 or even 8 bits, maintaining acceptable performance.

-The architectural design of PHEE, with its integration of the Coprosit posit coprocessor via the \ac{CV-X-IF}, demonstrates a modular and extensible approach to enhancing posit arithmetic capabilities natively within RISC\nobreakdash-V-based systems.
-By leveraging the X\nobreakdash-HEEP framework, PHEE facilitates the seamless embedding of Coprosit into the cv32e40px RISC\nobreakdash-V core, extending its capabilities with various posit formats and quire functionality.
-Decoupling posit-related operations from the primary CPU datapath enables modularity and reusability, making it a robust parallel to the IEEE 754 F and D RISC\nobreakdash-V extensions.

-The hardware implementation of Coprosit was evaluated using area and post-synthesis energy measurements targeting 16nm TSMC technology.
-Comparative analysis between the posit16 and single-precision IEEE 754 formats, guided by the precision requirements of biomedical applications, revealed that posit hardware achieves a 38\% reduction in area compared to a single-precision \ac{FPU} equivalent design.
-Furthermore, while both formats exhibit similar performance, the posit hardware consumes up to 54\% less power at the functional unit level.
+The hardware implementation of PHEE, integrating the Coprosit posit coprocessor via the \ac{CV-X-IF}, enabled area and post-synthesis energy measurements targeting 16~nm TSMC technology.
+Comparative analysis between the posit16 and single-precision IEEE 754 formats, guided by the precision requirements of the target applications, revealed that posit hardware achieves a 38\% reduction in area compared to a single-precision \ac{FPU} equivalent design.
+Furthermore, while both formats exhibit similar performance, the posit hardware consumes up to 42.3\% less power at the functional unit level.
+When taking into account the host CPU and the system memory, the impact of posit power is marginal, of less than 7\%.
+Yet, it can save up to 29\% of the memory footprint at the application level and between 19 and 27\% of energy at the coprocessor level compared to a floating-point implementation.